BastianGrahm/discourse-k8s-deploy/README.md

 #### Image
 The image for the Discourse instance gets created following the tutorial for [discourse_docker](https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md#Install-Discourse).
-I will repeat the steps here since there will be some differences
+I will repeat the steps here since there will be some differences.

 First clone the related repository.